jv-k/ver-bump/README.md

   - Enforces [Semantic Versioning](https://semver.org/) specification
   - Avoid potential mistakes associated with manual releases, such as forgetting a step
   - Create and update a changelog file automatically
-  - Pushes release to a remotex
+  - Pushes release to a remote
   - Leaves merging the release branch to the development branch to the user

 ## Release Steps 👣